digreatbrian/duck/README.md

 duck makeproject myproject --mini
 ```
 3. **Full project**:
 Create a full complete project with all settings and necessary files and directories.
+Use this to see all the
+or customize the Duck configuration.
 ```sh
 duck makeproject myproject --full
 ```